Alfresco/alfresco-bm-manager/README.md

     At any time - usually when the test run completes - click through on the test run.
     Click the download button and open the CSV file in a spreadsheet.

+### Create an archetype
+Please use [this guide](sample/building-the-archetype.md) to create an archetype and start the new project.

 ### Contributing guide
 Please use [this guide](CONTRIBUTING.md) to make a contribution to the project.